Edgar-Donk/frothy-brew/docs/move/canvas_coords.rst

 There are some standard points to note, the user presses on the slider which has feedback to show it is pressed.
-Movement is limited by the trough, so a vertical trough only allows movement in the y-direction, a horizontal trough allows x-movemnt.
+Movement is limited by the trough, so a vertical trough only allows movement in the y-direction, a horizontal trough allows x-movement.
 Click outside the trough, nothing happens, but clicking inside the trough moves the slider.
 Dragging only occurs when the mouse is over the object and the mouse button is pressed.
 The slider looks as though it is moving, in reality it has been redrawn in a new position.